hansaliakrishna/Imply/community_contribution/schema_auto_discovery/README.md

 -table : Data source name in Polaris
 -timestampfield : timestamp field name in your source data that you want to map to __time in Imply data source
 ```

+##Note: We haven't considered any kind of transformations while ingesting the data.
+It will take the columns from source data file and will create an equivalent column in Polaris Data Source.